mvexel/OSMQualityMetrics/README.md

 Harder
 ------
-* Work with full history files
+* More metrics on full history files